 All the homes have been built to Lifetime Homes standards and meet the former Code for Sustainable Homes Level 4.
+10 per cent are wheelchair adaptable.
 The school and mosque have a BREEAM Excellent Rating and benefit from 80 photovoltaic panels, sedum roofs, sun tubes, and a breathing building system.

 The build challenges were numerous, not just due to the site’s enclosed nature.
 Existing residents of the two blocks of flats had to be rehoused before any demolition could start.
 A temporary school had to be set up within the site’s curtilage and the building of the new school had to take place one wing a year to be able to accept the new influx of pupils by the start of the September term.
 This was not a development where construction could overrun.
 The build programme was compromised further as demolition could not take place during school breaks, lunchtimes and PE classes.